 Warmup API

-Warm-up allows you to proactively cache your images in the Cloudimage infrastructure (including CDNs) for faster processing before receiving the first request from your end users.
+The Warmup API allows you to proactively cache your images in the Cloudimage infrastructure for faster processing before receiving the first request from your end users.
 We recommend to warm-up Cloudimage in the following cases:

 You can provide a list of your images either in a txt/csv file or in the request's body.